-Real Life Example: You received your financial statements from your accountant and you are making money.
+Real-Life Example: You received your financial statements from your accountant and you are making money.
 That is great!
 Isn’t it?
 But what else are the numbers on the paper telling you?
 Is your hospitality company performing as well as its industry peers?
 Should you be doing better?

 Utilizing benchmarks is an easy way to determine how well your hospitality company stacks up against others in your industry.
-Below are benchmarks regarding three major subgroups in the hospitality industry – restaurants, hotels & lodging and golf courses:
+Below are benchmarks regarding three major subgroups in the hospitality industry – restaurants, hotels & lodging, and golf courses:

 Sales per square foot.
 This is a reliable indicator of a restaurant’s profit potential.
 Divide annual sales by the total interior square footage.
 Include storage, restrooms, the kitchen, etc. A full-service restaurant should have sales per square foot of $150 – $250 to break even or have a small profit.
-While a limited-service (counter-service) restaurant should be in the $200 – $300 range for the same result.
+A limited-service (counter-service) restaurant should be in the $200 – $300 range for the same result.

 Rent.
 The goal is to limit rent expense to 6% of sales or less.
 This number does not include other occupancy costs like insurance, real estate taxes, or common area maintenance fees.
 When those additional expenses are added, the total occupancy cost should be 10% or less.
 An occupancy cost above 10% is considered excessive and can seriously eat away at your profits.

 Prime Cost.
 Generally considered the most important metric because the underlying costs are the most volatile.
 Keeping your prime cost in-check is a major step toward profitability.
 To calculate the prime cost, add the cost of sales to payroll costs and divide by total sales.
 Full-service restaurants should have a prime cost of about 65% or less, while limited-service restaurants should be closer to 60% or less.

 Additional Cost of Sales Metrics